Goal of this page:

 Note that the intense acuity that athletes report when they're "in the zone" (spinning all the plates in the circus) has also been described as being "more real" than everyday moments of competition.
 Almost ironically, at these moments we perceive the minute details of our performance with acute clarity, yet at the same time we see the big picture more clearly (Garfield).
 Garfield also observes, by the way and with a hint of regret, that the topic of hidden reserves has received scant attention from researchers in the field of sports science.

-Unrelated to "hidden reserves" but still related to the work of Buchanan, the brilliant Russian physician Vladimir Bekhterev (1857-1927) reportedly coined the term ‘reflexology’ (unrelated to the foot) in 1917.
+Unrelated to "hidden reserves" but still pertinent to the work of Buchanan, the brilliant Russian physician Vladimir Bekhterev (1857-1927) reportedly coined the term ‘reflexology’ (unrelated to the foot) in 1917.
 Per Bekhterev, an organ begins to dysfunction when it receives inappropriate operating instructions from the brain.
 By disrupting the dysfunctional biofeedback loop by working the skin surface, the therapist prompts the body into issuing more coordinated signaling.
+(The skin has been described as the "external nervous system.")
 Lack of such coordination was seen even by the great Edgar Cayce (psychic/healer, 1877-1945) as a primary source of health disturbance.
 When impulses from nerves branching out from the spine lack coordination and balance, he said, certain organs receive more stimulation than others.
 The firing is either too little, too much, or haphazard (related to 'rebellious' ki), and we can certainly imagine the ensuing lack of physical coordination during sport competition.

 Building upon the work of Pavlov, Bekhterev's contention was that a higher degree of functionality is achieved by applying a series of such interruptions, including electrical.
 This concept is apparently similar to the southeast Asian concept of “stopping the blood,” discussed later on this page.
 Bekhterev saw no difference between mental disorder and disturbance of the nervous system.
 He also noted that all mental processes are accompanied by physical counterparts, as did Moshe Feldenkrais, whose work we'll get to later.
 In other words, “thoughts are physical things,” not “inanimate stuff.”
 For a period of time through the 1930s, Bekhterev’s reflexology threatened to supplant traditional psychiatry as the premier model of human behavior.
 (Source: Pauline Wills, Reflexology Manual, 1995)